INSIDE: Use a tin can with personal photos to make a Christmas holiday flower vase.

 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
 To read more, please see my disclosure page.

-holiday photo tin can vase
+diy christmas holiday photo tin can vase

-Given the role of family in Family Stone, I wanted to create a family-centered craft.
-And it also makes for an easy gift to give grandma, who welcomes anything with the grandkids photos all over it.
+This makes for an easy gift to give grandma, who welcomes anything with the grandkids photos all over it.
 The only time-consuming part of this crafty holiday DIY is narrowing down the cutest photos of the kids to print!
 Check out the Tin Can Photo Vase I created for Mother’s Day!

 – Tin Can (I used a 28oz can), cleaned and label removed